 The British Columbia Utilities Commission (BCUC) is responsible for monitoring and assessing compliance with approved British Columbia Reliability Standards.
-The BCUC and the Western Electricity Coordinating Council (WECC) have entered into an Administration Agreement under which WECC will assist the BCUC in monitoring compliance with Reliability Standards.
+The BCUC and the Western Electricity Coordinating Council (WECC or Administrator as noted in the BCUC Rules of Procedure and associated appendices) have entered into an Administration Agreement under which WECC will assist the BCUC in monitoring compliance with Reliability Standards.
 In accordance with the BCUC/WECC Administration Agreement:

-- The BCUC grants WECC the authority to act as the BCUC's Administrator in the administration of the approved Reliability Standards program in British Columbia.
-This grant of authority is restricted to the actions and obligations specified in the Rules of Procedure, including the Registration Manual and Compliance Monitoring Program, and as otherwise ordered by the BCUC. - WECC is to submit annually to the BCUC, for review and approval, an Implementation Plan for the following calendar year.
-The goal of the Implementation Plan is to meet the requirements of the Rules of Procedure, generally, and those specifically identified in the Compliance Monitoring Program.
+- The BCUC grants WECC the authority to act as the BCUC's Administrator in the administration of the approved Reliability Standards program in British Columbia (BC).
+This grant of authority is restricted to the actions and obligations specified in the Rules of Procedure, including the Registration Manual, Compliance Monitoring Program, and Penalty Guidelines or as otherwise ordered by the BCUC. - WECC is to submit annually to the BCUC, for review and approval, an Implementation Plan for the following calendar year.
+The goal of the Implementation Plan is to meet the requirements of the BCUC Rules of Procedure, generally, and those specifically identified in the Compliance Monitoring Program.
 In the event of any conflict between this Implementation Plan and the Compliance Monitoring Program, this Implementation Plan governs.

-The WECC Compliance Department worked with BCUC staff to develop this annual Implementation Plan.
-This Implementation Plan is the operating plan of the Compliance Monitoring Program and identifies the Reliability Standards for which WECC will assist the BCUC to monitor and assess compliance and the methods for monitoring compliance during 2016.
+The WECC staff worked with BCUC staff to develop this annual Implementation Plan, which serves as the operating plan of the Compliance Monitoring Program and identifies the BCUC approved Reliability Standards for which WECC will assist the BCUC to monitor and assess compliance and the methods for monitoring compliance during 2019.